RXoKIfTvtp/GameDev1/README.md

 - Bullet effects (My bad, sorry)

 I might be missing some stuff so just add everything we need to another readme.

+Apr 20, 2025

+Settings now work and are saveable.
+Doors exist now.

+When making a locked door you must first place an interactable for the key.
+Change the exports and make sure to add the key.tres as its' resource.
+A node2d should be a child of said interactable and dragged into the node section of the interactable.
+The node2d should then be dragged into the export on the door to make it a locked door.
+If you need clarification, message me and I can show you.

+Apr 22, 2025

+Update 1:
+There is a new input, Q for healing.

+Inventory and crafting benches exist now.
+The invetory allows you to see pyour inventory, the light overlaps with them a lot but I couldn't be #$@$ed at this point to try and deal with the light clipping.
+The bench allows you to upgrade weapons.

+Save files no longer go to the "Test" folder.
+Now they're stored in the user folder.

+Zombies spawn in with several different sprites now for variety.

+I might have fixed a few bugs?
+I can't remember, my perception of time is blending together.

+Update 2:

+Changed UI into CanvasLayers.
+Added melee with knife sound effects for hitting and missing.